vipulnaik/working-drafts/lesswrong/aligning-my-web-server-with-devops-practices-part-2-security.md

 For some sites, the end user's actions can lead to data updates in MySQL, and in these case, we do need to give at least some level of write access.

+## Unique credentials for external services with limited permissions

+The idea is that, for external services, such as Amazon Web Services (AWS) and GitHub, that the servers need to connect with, each web server (production or development) has its own unique credentials.
+Moreover, to the extent possible, the credentials are scoped to have only the power that the servers need.
+However, the point about uniqueness applies even across different identically powered servers: they should not share credentials.

+In the language of "Even if A is broken/misconfigured/compromised, B will still not be compromised", we
+have:

+* A = the server that has the credentials
+* B = other stuff that depends on the credentials, assuming that the leakage of credentials is detected quickly

+Specifically, as soon as the credential leakage for the server is detected, that credential can be removed or changed, *without* needing to make updates to other servers.
+Therefore, the change of credentials can be executed seamlessly and with minimal disruption to other servers.

+Moreover, to the extent that access logs are available, having different credentials on different servers allows us to get information on *which* server's credential leaked.
+This might allow us to more quickly get to the root of the problem.